For SellersIndustry Guide

 Customer Concentration and Contractual Stability

-High customer concentration is a significant risk factor for any business, particularly in logistics where large contracts can represent a substantial portion of revenue.
-Buyers consistently prefer diversified customer bases with a mix of long-term contracts and spot market business, as the stickiness of customer relationships and the predictability of revenue streams are key indicators of a defensible business model.
-Specifically, buyers evaluate a broad customer base where no single client accounts for more than 10-15% of total revenue, as this mitigates risk and enhances revenue predictability.
-Historical data demonstrating strong customer loyalty and repeat business (customer retention rates) are also strong indicators of value.
-Furthermore, the ability to pass on cost increases, such as fuel surcharges, to customers signals a strong competitive position and is highly attractive to buyers.
+High customer concentration is a significant risk factor, particularly in logistics where large contracts can represent a substantial portion of revenue.
+Buyers prefer diversified customer bases with a mix of long-term contracts and spot market business, as customer stickiness and revenue predictability are key indicators of a defensible business model.
+Buyers evaluate:

 Technology Adoption and Operational Efficiency